BeeGrinder/FantasyGrounds-SW5e/README.md

 ---

-__Fantasy Grounds Unity(FGU)__ : Please note this is not tested in FGU.
-Use at your own risk.
+__Fantasy Grounds Unity(FGU)__ : Please note this has not been extensively tested in FGU.
 Some recent updates should help with compatibility issues.
+At this time I have found no compatibility issues.
+If you find an issue, please let me know.

 ---